bmuenzenmeyer/bmuenzenmeyer/README.md

 📗 [Sign up for updates, and browse existing ones here](https://brianmuenzenmeyer.com/book/)

+Curious to know where we are in the process?

+✅ Proposal Written
+✅ Pitch Accepted
+✅ Draft Complete
+✏️ Editing

+---

 I do a little of everything.
 Sometimes that’s called being a ~unicorn~ 🦄 or a ~jack-of-all-trades~ 🧰, but with the kids my mind often lands on Sneelock of the Circus 🎪!

 Be sure to check out some of my favorite things from now and then: